Automation-Intelligence/vctools-cdn/docs/audit-configuration.md

 ## 3. Start the Audit

-The "Start Audit" button will show the number of credits that will be used for the audit.
-Once your files and standards are ready, click **Start Audit**.
+The **Start Audit** button will show the number of credits that will be used.
+Click to begin the audit.

 - A progress bar will appear in the **Recent Audits** panel showing real-time status.
 - When complete, results will be displayed in the **Audit Results** table.